Abstynent/markdown-readme-generator/README.md

   Clone the repo and run `npm i`, then use `node index.js` to start application.
 Follow prompts and you should a README file created.

   ## License
-  This project is not licensed.
+  This project is licensed under the MIT License.

   ## Contributing
   Follow best practices, such as commenting your code, testing your changes, and following coding standards.